Zachareee/VisualAIse/static/README.md

 # Webpages
-All the webpages used in this app are stored here, it's a mix of htmx and like random stuff
+All the webpages used in this app are stored here, it's a smorgasbord of htmx, ejs rendering and typical html js